Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 As previously stated, React makes use of an external library to handle routing; however, before we can implement routing with that library, we must first install it in our project, which is accomplished by running the following command in your terminal (within your project directory):

-After successfully installing the package, we can now set up and configure react-router within our project.
+After successfully installing the package, we can set up and configure the React router for our project.

 To configure React router, navigate to the index.js file, which is the root file, and import BrowserRouter from the react-router-dom package that we installed, wrapping it around our App component as follows: